filmil/bazel-rules-bid/README.md

 ## What is "build-in-docker" (bid)?

-Bid allows you to create a build rule that runs a bazel build step inside a Docker container.
+Bid allows you to create a build rule that runs a *single* bazel build action inside a Docker container.

 ## What is bid *not*?